Oryx: a Scalable Sequence Model for Many-Agent Coordination in Offline MARL: Method

 \section{Method}

-\textbf{Oryx} integrates the strengths of Sable's auto-regressive retention-based architecture and ICQ's robust regularisation to address the specific challenges of long-horizon miscoordination and accumulating extrapolation error in offline learning.
-We begin by deriving an ICQ regularised sequential updating scheme.

-A particularly effective model class that can leverage the advantage decomposition from \cite{kuba2021settling} is sequence models, with notable examples the multi-agent transformer (MAT) \citep{Wen2022MultiAgentRL} and Sable \citep{Mahjoub2024SableAP}.
+Oryx integrates the strengths of Sable's auto-regressive retention-based architecture and ICQ's robust offline regularisation to address the specific challenges of long-horizon miscoordination and accumulating extrapolation error in offline MARL.
+A particularly effective model class that can naturally instantiate autoregressive policies is sequence models, with notable examples the multi-agent transformer (MAT) \citep{Wen2022MultiAgentRL} and Sable \citep{Mahjoub2024SableAP}.
 These models naturally represent the joint policy as a product of factors that similarly decompose auto-regressively as $\pi(\boldsymbol{a}|\boldsymbol{\tau}) = \prod^n_{j=1} \pi^{i_j}(a^{i_j}|\boldsymbol{\tau}, \mathbf{a}^{i_{1:j-1}})$.

+\textbf{Network architecture.} Oryx modifies the Sable architecture, which features retention blocks to efficiently handle long sequential dependencies among agents.
+In particular, we employ a dual-output decoder structure where the decoder outputs both policy logits and Q-value estimates.
+The logits correspond to the action probabilities for each agent and the Q-value estimates explicitly capture the relative value of each agent's actions given the current historical context.
+Unlike the original Sable network, we do not have a value head as part of the encoder and instead train the encoder and decoder end-to-end with the combined critic and policy losses.
+A diagram of the computational flow of the Oryx architecture is provided in \autoref{fig:oryx arch}.

-We use this fact and the advantage decomposition theorem to derive Theorem 1 (for proof see Appendix).
+\textbf{Autoregressive ICQ loss.} Next, we use the Oryx network's autoregressive policy structure and the advantage decomposition theorem ~\citep{kuba2021settling} to derive Theorem 1 (for proof see Appendix).

 \begin{theorem} For an auto-regressive model, the multi-agent joint-policy under ICQ regularisation can be optimised sequentially for $j = 1, ..., n$ over a data batch $\mathcal{B}$ as follows:

 where $Z^{i_{1:j}}(\boldsymbol{\tau}) = \prod^j_{l=1}\sum_{\tilde{a}^{i_l}} \mu^{i_l}(\tilde{a}^{i_l}|\boldsymbol{\tau}, \mathbf{a}^{i_{1:l-1}}) \exp\left(\frac{A^{i_{1:l}}(\boldsymbol{\tau}, \mathbf{a}^{i_{1:l}})}{\alpha} \right)$. \end{theorem} To arrive at a sequential SARSA-like algorithm similar to ICQ, we update the critic by sampling target actions from the dataset and update the Q-value function with implicit importance weights as